vios-s/multiscale-adversarial-attention-gates/README.md

 Project page of the paper:

-> Valvano G., Leo A. and Tsaftaris S. A. (2021), *Learning to Segment from Scribbles using Multi-scale Adversarial Attention Gates*, recently accepted at: IEEE Transaction on Medical Imaging.
+> Valvano, Gabriele, Andrea Leo, and Sotirios A. Tsaftaris.
+"Learning to Segment from Scribbles using Multi-scale Adversarial Attention Gates."
+IEEE Transactions on Medical Imaging (2021).

 # Resources: